ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 {% include image.html url="/img/Strategy4.png" description="High level strategy" %}

 The given raw train data is split in two chronological parts, with a similar ratio as the ratio between the train and test data.
 The summary period contains all given train observations of the first 408 days (minutes 0-587158).
 The second part of the given train data contains the next 138 days and will be referred to as the train/validation data from now on.
 The test data spans 153 days as mentioned before.

+The summary period is used to generate train and validation features and the given train data is used to generate the same features for the test data.

 The three raw data groups (train, validation and test) are first sampled down into batches that are as large as possible but can still be modeled with the available memory.
 I ended up using batches of approximately 30,000 observations on a 48GB workstation.
 The sampling process is fully random and results in train/validation batches that span the entire 138 days train range.